 Climbing is one of the many sports that are part of the Reykjavik International Games.

 World records have been set at this competition, and many national records are regularly set for Icelandic sports.
-The games take place across two weekends, and there's a wide range of different sports and games for anyone to enjoy.
+The games take place across two weekends, and there's a wide range of different sports and games for everyone to enjoy.

 Thorrablot